 Within 24 hours of being informed that we wouldn’t be able to go to Kenya, we quickly canceled everything and booked traveling to the USA with hopes of getting the Covid-19 vaccine while there.
-Plus, our visas would expire on April 12th and we needed to hastily leave South Africa by that date.
-With many countries in Africa and throughout the world, experiencing a variety of lockdown issues and problems due to the pandemic, going to the US seemed to be the most logical solution at the time.
+Plus, our visas would expire on April 12th, and we needed to leave South Africa by that date hastily.
+With many countries in Africa and throughout the world experiencing a variety of lockdown issues and problems due to the pandemic, going to the US seemed to be the most logical solution at the time.

-When we saw how unlikely it would be to get the vaccine in Minnesota and to be able to wait the necessary two weeks for efficacy and to protect our loved ones in the interim, we decided another destination, more conveniently located might be necessary.
+When we saw how unlikely it would be to get the vaccine in Minnesota and to be able to wait the necessary two weeks for efficacy and to protect our loved ones in the interim, we decided another destination, more conveniently located, might be required.

-While researching online, we received a text from a local Marloth Park friend, Andrew, who told us he’d seen an article stating that South African President Cyril Ramaphosa had extended all visas for those who’d entered South Africa prior to March 15, 2021.
-We confirmed the information on the country’s immigration site and it indeed was true and included us.
+While researching online, we received a text from a local Marloth Park friend, Andrew, who told us he’d seen an article stating that South African President Cyril Ramaphosa had extended all visas for those who’d entered South Africa before March 15, 2021.
+We confirmed the information on the country’s immigration site, and it indeed was true and included us.

 So, immediately, we got to work canceling everything we’d already booked for the US.
-Fortunately, the airlines gave us credit to use for future flights which work well for us and as it turned out, we didn’t lose money for our hasty bookings.
+Fortunately, the airlines gave us credit to use for future flights, which worked well for us, and as it turned out, we didn’t lose money for our hasty bookings.
 This was only days after canceling everything for Kenya.

-We feel relieved and confident we did the right thing; right for our family, right for us.
+We feel relieved and confident we did the right thing, suitable for our family, right for us.
 Next, the challenge was, would this house still be available for us now.
-Immediately, we contacted Louise and she assured us there was no problem.
+Immediately, we contacted Louise, and she assured us there was no problem.
 We could stay as long as we’d like.

-I’d already packed my clothes and today, I will put everything back into the drawers.
-Last night, we contacted all of our family members that we aren’t coming after all.
-They totally understood and we all look forward to a time when a visit is appropriate for all of us.
+I’d already packed my clothes, and today, I will put everything back into the drawers.
+Last night, we contacted all of our family members that we weren’t coming after all.
+They understood, and we all look forward to a time when a visit is appropriate for all of us.

-Thank you to all of our readers, friends, and family members who so thoughtfully sent us information on how to find bookings for the vaccine in Minnesota, most of which we’d already discovered after days of researching online.
-But, even if we could have been vaccinated the day we arrived, we still had the two-week waiting period to ensure efficacy when we were staying only 15 days anyway.
+Thank you to all of our readers, friends, and family members who so thoughtfully sent us information on finding bookings for the vaccine in Minnesota, most of which we’d already discovered after days of researching online.
+But, even if we could have been vaccinated the day we arrived, we still had the two-week waiting period to ensure efficacy when we stayed only 15 days anyway.
 It just wouldn’t work one way or another.
 The handwriting was on the wall.